NHSDigital/integration-adaptor-mhs/test-scripts/tests/README.md

 inbound forward reliable message.
 This configuration sends the forward reliable message to yourself.

+## inbound-unsolicited.sh

+`inbound-unsolicited.sh` sends the message `inbound-unsolicited.txt` to the adaptor's inbound endpoint.

+Note: this script creates the following files in the current working directory: ca.crt, client.crt, client.key

 ## rabbit_to_xml.sh

 The `rabbit_to_xml.sh` helper script decodes asynchronous replies published to